pokepress/TCGRandomizer/README.md

 * Play as Mint from the Japan-only sequel (based on NikcDC's patch-used with permission), or Imakuni?
 * Insert the illusion cards (normally only available via Card Pop!) randomly into in-game sets, or treat them as promos (available via the Challenge Cup after the two built-in Challenges)
 * Prevent boss characters (Club Masters, Grand Masters, and Ronald) from manipulating their opening hand at the start of a battle
+* Adjust some Trainer cards to be more balanced:
+** Adds a flip to Energy Removal (changes to "Crushing Hamr.") and Gust of Wind (changes to "PKMN Catcher") ** Makes Super Energy Removal (changes to "Equal Energy Removal") a 1-to-1 exchange ** Draw 5 on Professor Oak instad of 7
+** Gambler (Changes to "Birch O") draws 7 (heads) or 4 (tails) cards intead of 8/1

 #### <b>Current bugs or flaws</b>